 If you scrub too hard with this model, you can take off the seasoning.

-Not intended for nonstick pans.
+This one is not intended for nonstick pans.

 In recent years, there has been an upsurge in the popularity of cast iron cookware.
 The reason is twofold: a “back to nature” trend among younger age groups and growing research that shows there are numerous health problems associated with nonstick coatings on pots and pans.

 Teflon is the worst offender but by no means the only one.
 When Teflon is scratched, it releases perfluorinated compounds (PFCs) into the food cooking in the pan.
 PFCs have been linked to brain, liver, and thyroid problems in animals, but their effects in humans aren’t completely understood.
-But because of the potential harm from nonstick pans, more people are buying cast iron.
+However, because of the potential harm from nonstick pans, more people are buying cast iron.
 That raises the question of how to properly clean cast iron without scraping off the seasoning.
 And why is seasoning cast iron so important anyway?

 We have some answers for you.
 Our buying guide explains why seasoning is important and why chain mail, similar to what knights wore in the Middle Ages, is the best solution to cleaning cast iron.
 We’ve also provided several of our favorite cleaners to make your decision easier.